ironsmile/euterpe/README.md

 **by=artist**

-would resulst in value such as
+would result in value such as

 ```js
 {